appacitive/builder-docs/server/android/push/guides.md

 ## Platform specific options

-The `AppacitivePushNotification`'s fluent interface provides a `WithPlatformOptions` method to pass different platform specific options as shown in the examples below.
+The `AppacitivePushNotification`'s fluent interface provides a `withPlatformOptions` method to pass different platform specific options as shown in the examples below.

 ### iOS